albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How does fitness-proportionate selection work?

 The probability that an individual makes an offspring is proportional to how good his fitness is wrt the population fitness.
-This biases the selection towards the most fit indivials.
+This biases the selection towards the most fit individual.

 #### When does fitness-proportionate selection fail and why?